the danger of bargains in aesthetic medicine

 A few years ago, the age of entry into aesthetic medicine was 35, according to industry sources.
 Now, 20-year-old clients inject hyaluronic acid into their lips and botulinum toxin into their forehead.
 This can help them to find a way to do it through the medium they know best: the networks.
 And it is not always easy to distinguish what is approved from what is not.

 “There are few arrests, because it is very difficult to prosecute.
 Those affected are ashamed to admit that they have injected themselves in a hairdressing salon or in any other place without certification and they almost never report it, ”says Fernández.
-“The problem is that people think that the injections are minor things, they are not silicone surgeries like the ones before, so unless it is a huge disaster, at most six months later the effect has disappeared”, Add.
-According to data from the SEME in Spain, 30% of cases of intrusion occur in aesthetic centers without a license, 16% in hairdressers and 14% in private homes of self-employed beauticians.
+“The problem is that it seems to people that the injections are minor things, they are not silicone surgeries like the old ones, so unless it is a huge disaster, at most six months later the effect has disappeared”, Add.
+According to data from the SEME in Spain, 30% of cases of intrusion occur in cosmetic centers without a license, 16% in hairdressers and 14% in private homes of self-employed beauticians.

 Medical professionals have even gone to court with the College of Nursing for the delimitation of the functions of each group.
 And for now they have won.
 In a ruling of April 2020, the Superior Court of Justice of Madrid agreed with the SEME and ruled that “it is the responsibility of the doctor to plan and apply non-surgical and surgical treatments” and that a nurse cannot apply “treatments and interventions that correspond to to the competence of a physician ”.
 The ruling is based on existing legislation in different autonomous communities that states that the “use of laser devices will be carried out under the responsibility of a graduate in Medicine and Surgery.”
 The same says about Botox: “Its application will always be carried out by medical health professionals with experience in treatment.”